sparkflows/sparkflows-docs/docs/user-guide/web-app/adding-stages/index.rst

 - You can rearrange the stages by dragging and dropping.
 - You can EDIT, VIEW, and REMOVE stages.
-- Can also RENAME the stage name.
+- Can also RENAME the stage name and update condition.

 Below are the examples for adding various Stages